 To do any of this, though, you need to be comfortable with writing code.
 This is why the feature is hidden in the Advanced area in Export Settings:

-The export destination path is passed as arg 1, so you can
+For macOS and Linux, shell scripts are a simple yet powerful option for writing export scripts.
+The export destination path is passed as arg 1, so you need to

-cd $1 to navigate to the folder in your script.
+cd $1 in order to navigate to the folder with the exported files.

 Here is an example, written in bash, which changes the extension of your index file to php:

 #!/bin/bash cd $1 mv index.html index.php

 For more complex tasks, you can write your scripts in Node, Python, Ruby, PHP or anything else that you feel comfortable with.
 Just make sure that the script is marked as executable, and that the

 #! row is added, so that the interpreter can be located by the os.